 IFJ President Philippe Leruth said: “On 7 October, we will commemorate with sadness the loss of a great journalist.
 Russia is one of the most dangerous countries for journalists and the tragic case of Anna Politkovskaya is one more illustration of the impunity that protects those who attack and kill journalists or those who mastermind those killings.
 This unacceptable situation must end.
 Journalists must be allowed to work freely without fear in Russia.
 The public’s right to know depends on a free press”.

-All the partner organisations of the Platform to promote the protection of journalism and safety of journalists decided to jointly submit a new alert under the ‘impunity’ category in relation to the murder of the Russian journalist.
+All the partner organisations of the Council of Europe’s Platform to promote the protection of journalism and safety of journalists decided to jointly submit a new alert under the ‘impunity’ category in relation to the murder of the Russian journalist.
 The organisations call on the government of the Russian Federation to ensure that those who ordered it are brought to justice through an open and transparent judicial process.
 Solving the Politkovskaya case is crucial to restoring faith in the Russian judicial system and the rule of law.

 Read statement from Nadezda Azhgikhina